lavanyasaxena/lavanyasaxena/README.md

-- 👋 Hi, I’m @lavanyasaxena
+- 👋 Hi, I am @lavanyasaxena
-- 👀 I’m interested in programming and development
+- 👀 I am interested in programming and development.
-- 🌱 I’m currently learning full stack web development
+- 🌱 I am a machine learning enthusiast.
-- I always look for better opportunities
+- I always look for better opportunities!

 <!---
 lavanyasaxena/lavanyasaxena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.